voxie/training-modules/Module-01.md

 26. Now get out of the `git_test` folder to your `community` root, and stage the `git_test` folder, add a commit with the message "first commit with submodule" and push to the remote repo.
 27. Now create a `v1.0` tag with the message 'ready for review' and push the tag to the remote repo.
 28. Do the same thing with the `git_test` repo.
 29. Now in both `community` and `git_test` repos within GitLab enable "Issues" as a feature and save.
 Then go to project members and add all team leaders and dept. manager.
-An automated email will be sent by GitLab and these people will review the committed code.
-Any issues will be tracked via the issue tracking feature in the git repo.
+30. Create a new issue titled "Review Module 1 - Git Test" and @mention all the team leaders and the department manager in the description.
+For example, `@tharvey @bkuhl please review`.